 To do that you switch the line speed from level one to level two.
 What you see in seconds on your device is that line speed has increased, and your assemblies are still passing the quality check.

-Within a couple minutes and a few additional cycles, on your device you see both your performance and OEE trending upwards.
+Within a couple of minutes and a few additional cycles, on your device, you see both your performance and OEE trending upwards.

 Using these hypothetical situations, together we have painted a picture demonstrating how you can connect disparate assets from different vendors, to provide real-time information.